HAVE YOU GIVEN UNTIL

 2. Reflect on what you notice, sorting and sifting in order to understand what is leading you to an abundant life and what is not.

 Understanding develops through reflection, taking the time to see the patterns in your experience, and grasp their significance.
-While you can begin to notice and interpret God’s action in our lives individually, if you want to hear deeply, see clearly, and choose wisely, trusted companions on the journey are essential.
+While you can begin to notice and interpret God’s action in your life, if you want to hear deeply, see clearly, and choose wisely, trusted companions on the journey are essential.

 3. Take loving action on what you have learned.